from napari_convpaint.conv_paint_model import ConvpaintModel

 'gaussian_features': napari_convpaint.conv_paint_gaussian.GaussianFeatures,

-model as feature extractor, we need to supply the CNN layers we want to use.
+When using CNN such as VGG16 as feature extractor, we need to supply the layers we want to use.

 We can print out the selectable layers like this: